PostHog/posthog.com/contents/tutorials/nps-survey.md

 This calculation returns a result ranging from -100 to +100.
 The higher the score, the better - and anything above +70 is indicative of a market-leading product.

 ### Creating an NPS survey in PostHog

+The first step is to install PostHog's [snippet](/docs/getting-started/install?tab=snippet) or [JavaScript Web SDK](/docs/libraries/js), and make sure survey popups are enabled in the configuration on the [survey tab](https://app.posthog.com/surveys).

-The first step is to [create a new survey in PostHog](https://app.posthog.com/surveys/new), using the Surveys tool.
+Next, [create a new survey in PostHog](https://app.posthog.com/surveys/new), using the Surveys tool.
 If it isn’t already selected, set the Display Mode to ‘Popover’.

 You can name the survey whatever you want, but it’s important that the customer-facing element asks the question in the same way as any other NPS survey.

 To do this, enter **‘How likely are you to recommend this product to a friend?’** in the Question field.
 Leave the optional description blank.

 NPS surveys collect responses on a scale of 1-10, so set the Question Type to ‘Rating’.
 Change the Display Type to ‘Number’, and the Scale to ‘1 - 10’.

-We want to make sure that users understand what each number means, so set the Lower Bound Label to ‘Unlikely’ and the Upper Bound Label to ‘Likely’.
+We want to make sure that users understand what each number means, so set the Lower Bound Label to ‘Unlikely’ and the Upper Bound Label to ‘Very Likely’.
 You should now see a complete NPS survey in the live preview, and can tailor the appearance to match your brand.

 ![Create an NPS survey](../images/tutorials/nps-survey/nps_survey_1.png)

 ### Targeting your NPS survey

 The default behaviour for surveys is to target all users.
 You can choose to override this and target users based on the URL they are on, user properties, or use a particular feature flag.

 To collect a valid result, you need at least 100 responses, so it’s important not to target too narrowly.
 However, you _also_ want to target users who are familiar with your product to get a meaningful result.
 Good options for striking a balance include…